 Infant mortality is a community problem — and it takes a community to solve it.
 The Coalition engages partners throughout the region to join in the effort to address the underlying societal & structural root causes of infant mortality.

 The Coalition also partners with those looking to serve their community.
-Each year, members of the North Florida Health Corps – AmeriCorps Program serve for almost a year at the Coalition, expanding outreach initiatives.
-Members currently reach at-risk women who need services and address health disparities through education projects.
+Each year, 23 members of the National Health Corps Florida AmeriCorps program serve at host sites throughout the community, including at the Coalition, where they help meet critical health care needs.

-Certain segments of the population have worse birth outcomes and experience greater stresses.
-The Coalition engages the community to address these issues.
-Both St. Johns and Baker counties have active infant mortality task forces.
+The Coalition and its partners engage the community to address place-based and population-specific issues that lead to infant mortality and poor birth outcomes.
+Baker, Clay, Nassau and St. Johns counties each have active infant mortality task forces.
 Previous efforts include the Black Infant Health Community Council, which focused efforts on the health disparities African Americans in the region face, while the Northeast Florida Teen Pregnancy Task Force looked at ways to reach young mothers and prevent initial and repeat pregnancies among teens.